-Did you know that you can use mental stimulation to cause new brain cells to grow and connect?
+Did you know that getting mental stimulation causes new brain cells to grow and connect?

 It’s true.
 The process is called neurogenesis and anyone can do it.

-But you might lack confidence when it comes to understanding and using the techniques.
+But you might lack confidence when it comes to understanding and using brain exercises to give your mind great stimulation.

 And I can’t blame you.
 Tinkering with your brain can feel scary.